 - How would you train a heavier, sedentary client versus a fit, athletic client?

 Personal trainers are experienced in designing individual training regimens, based on observations and information about clients.
 Self defense training requires the same skills because it is not a “one plan fits all” deal, either – just like fitness.

-Following are some of the more obvious personal and professional reasons for a personal trainer to become formally trained as a self defense instructor:
+Some of the more obvious personal and professional reasons for a personal trainer to become formally trained as a self defense training instructor

 Expanded Skills & Greater Revenue Generation

 Like getting education in new and innovative physical fitness training methodologies and programs, being formally trained in self defense can potentially:

 - Open new markets – school teachers, industry or occupation-specific training clients, etc. who initially might only want self defense training, but end up being regular fitness clients for the trainer because he or she educated the client about the important relationship between good physical fitness and personal safety.

 - Increase trainer demand – the trainer has a broader base of services to offer, possibly separating him or her from the competition (other trainers).

 - Positively affect the bottom line – new services equate into more training hours and greater income generation.